zwong91/meteora-pool-setup/README.md

 ### General configuration
 - `rpcUrl`: Solana RPC URL to get data and send transactions.
 - `keypairFilePath`: Keypair file path to send transactions.
-- `dryRun`: Set to true to send transactions.
+- `dryRun`: Set to false to send transactions.
 - `computeUnitPriceMicroLamports`: CU price in micro lamports unit.
 For example: 100000.
 - `createBaseToken`: Configuration to create base token.
 - `baseMint`: Base token address if the `createBaseToken` field is not set.